jeffreyjyc/BoardRecall/README.md

 > [!TIP]
 > The Main Branch on Github is most likely unstable!
-Check releases on the github page for the latest stable version.
-Check to see the latest branch labelled **current** for the "stable" version.
+Check releases on the github page for the latest stable version or check to see the latest branch labelled **current** for the "stable" version.
 Download the code and extract.

 # BoardRecall - Smart Medical Exam Companion